Long term, residential treatment services, ranging from medical stabilization, residential treatment, outpatient to sober living.

 What is the safest way to detox from heroin?

 It is safest in supervised and secure circumstances.
 Understanding your addiction and how to overcome it is only really possible through the proper support and professional care.
-At Brazos Recovery Services, we provide practical and long-term solutions for those struggling with all addictions – especially one as dangerous as heroin.
+At Brazos Recovery, we provide practical and long-term solutions for those struggling with all addictions – especially one as dangerous as heroin.